 The more authoritarian Dutch leaders particularly were distressed by those public discussions called “evangelism.”
 They felt such public activities were the equivalent to asking for a revolution, and certainly, they considered such calls to conversion as insults to their dignity.
 After all, the Dutch Reformed felt that they had the true faith — and the power to back it up.

-Inevitably, different religious viewpoints that threatened the Dutch status quo and its rules provoked heavy handed repression against dissidents.
-The appearance of Dutch “Evangelicals” and street-preaching Quakers in New Amsterdam sent rivulets of anger through the nerves of the conservative-types in the colony.
+Inevitably, different religious viewpoints that threatened the Dutch status quo and its rules provoked heavy-handed repression against dissidents.
+The appearance of Dutch “Evangelicals” and street-preaching Quakers in New Amsterdam sent rivulets of anger through the nerves of the conservative types in the colony.
 The most conservative was Peter Stuyvesant who arrived in May 1647 as the new Governor-General of the New Netherlands and its leading city New Amsterdam.

-He heard about these noisy agitators and promptly threw the evangelists into jail on trumped up charges of disturbing the peace and, then after a brief judicial hearing, hustled them out of the colony with orders never to return.
+He heard about these noisy agitators and promptly threw the evangelists into jail on trumped-up charges of disturbing the peace and, then after a brief judicial hearing, hustled them out of the colony with orders never to return.
 An implicit threat was that a return to New Amsterdam would result in even more severe punishments.
 However, unlike his neighbors in New England, Stuyvesant didn’t put any returnees to death.

 Another problem resulted from how the Dutch decided to handle the private worship services of religious minorities.
 Generally speaking, the governments in Holland and New Netherland allowed religious minorities to settle in their lands as long as the outsiders confined their religious practices to their personal and family devotions.
 But what happens when more family members come to worship together in one home, perhaps bringing their friends with them?
 The home devotions could expand into “house churches” (the Dutch called them “hidden churches”).
 Several families might get together for Christmas services, which by definition are liable to break out into a noisy public cheerfulness.

 These hybrid religious organizational forms pushed up against the prohibition against licensing religious organization in New Amsterdam that were not Dutch Reformed.
 Licensing requirements are a common tool to suppress the spread of unwanted religious opinions.
-No Christmas religious celebrations could be held publicly unless you had a hard to get license.
+No Christmas religious celebrations could be held publicly unless you had a hard-to-get license.
 So, there were loud boisterous Christmas parties among the Dutch, but the Baptists, Quakers, Lutherans, and the rest had to hang their jolly in a closet.

 Lenient Dutch Reformed pastors offered the option to Lutherans, Baptists, and the like to worship in the Dutch Reformed churches without demanding public professions of Dutch Reformed doctrines.
 However, men with overly orderly minds like Stuyvesant thought that these solutions were unclean compromises leading to spiritual indigestion in the Dutch Reformed churches.
 His sour disposition against mixed congregations was undoubtedly reinforced when Flushing threw out Stuyvesant’s pastoral appointee, Rev. Francis Doughty, and refused to pay his salary.